kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(4\) Has a means to verify proper operation of the system or device.

-\(v\) Warning or caution devices to signal to the flight crew when ferromagnetic particles are detected by the chip detector required by §27.1337(e).
+\(v\) Warning or caution devices to signal to the flight crew when ferromagnetic particles are detected by the chip detector required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1337   Powerplant instruments.|§27.1337]](e).

 \[Doc.
 No. 5074, 29 FR 15695, Nov.
 24, 1964, as amended by Amdt.
 27-9, 39 FR 35462, Oct.
 1, 1974; Amdt.
 27-23, 53 FR 34214, Sept.
 2, 1988; Amdt.
 27-29, 59 FR 47767, Sept.
 16, 1994; Amdt.
 27-37, 64 FR 45095, Aug.
 18, 1999; 64 FR 47563, Aug.
 31, 1999\]